ruxy1212/HNGi9-Data-Formatter/README.md

    - Column3 => Name (NFT name)
    - Column4 => Description
    - Column5 => Gender
-   - Column6 => Attributes (contains colon-separated key and value pairs, delimited by either a comma or a period.
+   - Column6 => Attributes (contains colon-separated key and value pairs, delimited by either semicolon.
 The attributes keys are `hair, eyes, clothing, accessories, expression, strength, weakness, teeth`)
    - Column7 => UUID (not in use currently)
    Note that the Team names ('minting_tool') will occupy an empty row, before the NFTs.